9.1 BLS Keys

 WARNING: There is a slight difference between Chia's implementation and EIP-2333, as described in the next section.

 BLS signatures allow for many features and optimizations, such as non-interactive m/n thresholds, aggregation of all signatures in a block, and chialisp tricks like combining two coins into the same transaction.
-Private keys can be generated by using a 24-word mnemonic phrase, which users can use to back up and restore their wallets.

-The 24 words can be converted to and from a BLS private key.
 The BLS master private key is stored in the OS keychain, which usually requires password authentication and is encrypted.

 The master private key can be used to derive child keys, which can further be used to derive child keys, etc. The number of levels can be infinite.
 BLS public keys can be combined to form a new public key, which can be used to validate aggregate signatures.